vikas9dev/spring-ai/docs/07-mastering-model-context-protocol-(mcp)_combined.md

     @RequestHeader(value = "username", required = false) String username
     ```

     📝 **Note:** Setting `required = false` makes the username optional for testing other integrations.
+By default, required is true.
 3. Append the username to the message sent to the LM model:

     ```java
+    if(username!=null && !username.isBlank()){
-    message = message + " My username is " + username;
+        message = "User: " + username + "\n" + message;
+    }
     ```
 4. Save the changes and rebuild the MCP client application.

 ### Testing the Integration ✅

 1. Restart the MCP client application.
 The application will automatically start the MCP server based on the configuration.
-2. Send a request to the LM model with a message that triggers a tool exposed by your MCP server.
+2. Send a request to the LM model with a message that triggers a tool exposed by your MCP server:- `curl --location 'http://localhost:8080/api/chat?message=Who%20are%20you%20and%20how%20you%20can%20help%20me' \
+--header 'username: testUser99'`
 3. Include a `username` header in the request.
 4. Verify that the MCP server successfully invokes the tool and returns the expected response. 📌 **Example:** Send a message like "I am not able to access my cabin.
-The access card is not working." with the username "modern25".
+The access card is not working." with the some username:- `curl --location 'http://localhost:8080/api/chat?message=I%20am%20not%20able%20to%20access%20my%20cabin.%20The%20access%20card%20is%20not%20working.' \
+--header 'username: testUser99'`
+5. Verify other tool:- `curl --location 'http://localhost:8080/api/chat?message=What%20is%20the%20status%20of%20my%20ticket%3F' \
+--header 'username: testUser99'`

 ### Key Considerations 🔑